Kartikeya1601/ADS_Smoke_Detection/README.md

 static directory has all the styling and background images. templates folder has the index.html file.
-Report directory consists of a very detailed project report and the technical documentation.
+Report directory consists of a very detailed project report and the technical documentation. smoke_detection_iot.csv is the dataset. app.py is the app which has been deployed onto the web.